SALZKARTOFFEEEL/wait/README.md

 # `wait`
 Waits for a value to become true or a function to return true.
-Emulates `WinWait` and similar but supports any kind of check.
+Emulates built-in `WinWait`, `KeyWait`, etc. but supports any kind of check.

 ## Definition
 ```autohotkey